AtomicBlom/AtomicBlom.github.io/input/posts/logging-to-a-remote-server-in-dynamics-online.md

 I've decided in the short term to introduce the values via the build system and keep them in the assembly until a better solution comes to me.

-I'll be putting the code on GitHub as soon as feasible.